sierraCode397/Analytics-Rules/README.md

   - ARM-TENANT-ID: Tenant_id

 > **Note**: Carefully check this step of permissions

-At the subscription level, assign only one role to the service principal, in the submenu select "Privileged administrator roles" and choose:
-   - Contributor

-> **Note**: You will remove this role at the end, when you already have all the resources for the first time

 ### These are the resources in azure and the scope of this project